 This technique allows operating through the urethra (without the need to open) very large prostate, greater than 100 grams.
 These very large prostates are usually operated on by open surgery that is much more aggressive and presents a very annoying postoperative period.

-The enucleation of the BHP by means of Holmium Laser allows to nuclear of the benign growth that denominated adenoma.
+The enucleation of the BHP by means of Holmium Laser allows for nuclear of the benign growth that denominated adenoma.
 It is to do the same as open surgery but without opening.
 This adenoma after enucleation is pushed towards the bladder and with the help of a special instrument is fragmented and the fragments are extracted through the urethra.

 This treatment with Holmium Laser is a breakthrough: it allows one to treat prostates greater than 100 grams, the bleeding is minimal, the stay in the Hospital is of 24-48 hours, the probe stays of 2 to 3 days, and the postoperative discomforts are minimal.

 e) Open Surgery

 An incision is made below the navel, and the hyperplastic tissue (prostate adenoma) is removed.
 Open surgery (Adenomectomy) is reserved for large prostates.

 It presents a very annoying postoperative period (spasms), it usually bleeds and needs a transfusion in more than 50% of the cases, and the hospital stay is from 6 to 7 days.

 Open surgery is being displaced by enucleation by Holmium Laser.

 The indication of surgery (when necessary) and especially the performance of prostate surgery should be practiced by an experienced urologist.
 Dr. Shailendra Goel has extensive experience (more than 30 years) in the performance of Prostate Surgery.